pymor/pymor/CONTRIBUTING.md

 - Functions and classes called or instantiated by users should be sufficiently well documented.

-- When calling functions, positional arguments should generally be passed as positional arguments, whereas keyword arguments should be passed as keyword arguments.
+- Use keyword arguments for parameters with defaults.
 This will make your code less likely to break, when the called function is extended.

 - Generally use verbose identifiers instead of single letter names, also for mathematical objects (use `residual` instead of `r`).
 Exceptions